 With a £14.95BN market cap and 20,000 employees, Scottish and Southern Energy (SSE) is UK’s broadest-based energy company.
 Its capabilities include power generation, transmission, distribution, supply, and services.
 It is also Ireland’s fastest growing energy company.
-The outturn availability of the thermal generation fleet was an area of improvement focus for SSE due to a number of specific technical failures over the last several years.
+The outturn availability of the thermal generation fleet was an area of improvement focus for SSE due to a number of specific technical power plant failures over the last several years.
 SSE identified the following objectives to help improve the maintenance profile:

-- Increase availability of plant
+- Increase power plant availability and reliability

 - Manage and control CAPEX